OmniaEl-Sheikh/Multilanguage-color-blindness-and-eye-diseases-back-end-laravel-/README.md

 # Multilanguage-color-blindness-and-eye-diseases-back-end-laravel-
-This site offers many services for people with color blindness and eye diseases(Multilingual in Arabic and English) Open your XAMPP/WAMP's Control Panel and start the "Apache" and "MySQL". and run app.py in folder chatbot machine then run front-end
+This site offers many services for people with color blindness and eye diseases(Multilingual in Arabic and English) Open your XAMPP/WAMP's Control Panel and start the "Apache" and "MySQL". and run app.py in folder chatbot machine then run full project

 ![image](https://github.com/OmniaEl-Sheikh/Multilanguage-color-blindness-and-eye-diseases-front-end/assets/92062597/79e0a748-49df-4b12-9442-c40331e1511c)